Residential Reinsurance 2012 Ltd. (Series 2012-1)

 - Cedent / Sponsor: USAA

-- Placement / structuring agent/s: Goldman Sachs and Swiss Re Capital Markets are acting as joint structuring agents & bookrunners.
+- Placement / structuring agent/s: Swiss Re Capital Markets and Goldman Sachs are acting as joint structuring agents & bookrunners.
 Deutsche Bank Securities are co-managing the deal.

 - Risk modelling / calculation agents etc: AIR Worldwide

 - Risks / Perils covered: U.S. hurricane, U.S. earthquake, U.S. severe thunderstorm, U.S. winter storm, U.S. wildfire

 - Ratings: S&P: Class 3 - 'BB-', Class 5 - 'BB', Class 7 unrated

 - Coupon / pricing yield Class A: Class 3 - 10.00%

 - Coupon / pricing yield Class B: Class 5 - 8.00%

 - Coupon / pricing yield Class C: Class 7 - 22.00%